weidongxu-microsoft/work-notes/design_review/sample-collection.md

 If possible we should also ping down the swagger JSON (in case the tag in README is modified).

 Currently, this is available in some SDK but not all of them.

+### Issue 3

+The case that developer generate the SDK based on swagger not on specs main branch (e.g. a dev branch, or the private repository).

+If the swagger eventually will be merged to specs main, we should be fine.

+If the swagger will not be merged to specs main (a very unlikely case), developer can use option `modelerfour.include-x-ms-examples-original-file=false` to disable the `x-ms-original-file` metadata.